 The following section contains a summary of the material terms of the Funding 1 deed of charge.
-The summary does not purport to be complete and is subject to the provisions of the Funding 1 deed of charge, a form of which has been filed as an exhibit to the registration statement of which this prospectus is a part.
+The summary does not purport to be complete and is subject to the provisions of the Funding 1 deed of charge, a form of which (together with the second supplemental Funding 1 deed of charge) has been filed as an exhibit to the registration statement of which this prospectus is a part.